apache/camel-website/content/blog/2019-Numbers/index.md

 ## Family of projects

-It was also in 2019 that the Camel project became a faimily of projects by introducing:
+It was also in 2019 that the Camel project became a family of projects by introducing:

 - Camel K
 - Camel Quarkus